Forecast the target variable from a fitted mf_model() object.

 Value

-An object of class "mf_model_forecast" and "forecast" containing
+An object of class "mf_model_forecast" containing point forecasts,

 target-period regressors used for forecasting, and optional full-system